 By using coupons, you can avoid paying full price for shoes.
 For example, Finish Line and Kohl’s both offer coupons for brand discounts and certain percentages off entire purchases, said Schaffer.

-“DSW already boasts discount prices on designer shoes, but I only shop there after I receive their coupon for $20 off $49 or more,” said Kendal Perez, a savings expert with Coupon Sherpa.
+“DSW already boasts discount prices on designer shoes, but I only shop there after I receive their coupon for $20 off $49 or more,” said Kendal Perez, a former savings expert with Coupon Sherpa.
 “Rewards members receive these coupons in the mail about twice per year.”

 “Never buy jewelry without a coupon,” said Josh Elledge, founder of SavingsAngel.
 “Jewelry is already marked up quite a bit, so not only should you use a coupon, you should time your purchases to match amazing sales and clearance offers.”